Eye Movement Desensitization and Reprocessing (EMDR)

 FAQs about EMDR

-Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy that helps people process distressing memories using bilateral stimulation—such as eye movements, sounds, or taps—to reduce emotional distress and reframe negative beliefs
+EMDR (Eye Movement Desensitization and Reprocessing) is a structured therapy that helps clients process distressing memories using bilateral stimulation to reduce emotional intensity and shift negative beliefs.

 Practice Management, EHR/EMR and Teletherapy Platform